aschaibel/shinyleaves_backend/docs/index.md

 - **Routers** - API endpoints and request handling
 - **CRUD** - Database operations and business logic

-## Missing Documentation
+## Additional Documentation

-The following documentation is planned but not yet implemented:

-- Contributing Guidelines - Guidelines for contributing to the project
+- [Contributing Guidelines](../CONTRIBUTING.md) - Guidelines for contributing to the project
-- User Documentation - Documentation for end users of the application
+- [User Guide](user_guide.md) - Documentation for end users of the application

 ## Support